 - Richard Mohs, Ph.D. - Chief Scientific Officer, Global Alzheimer’s Platform Foundation

 - Suzana Petanceska, Ph.D. - Senior Advisor for Strategic Development and Partnerships, Division of Neuroscience, National Institute on Aging

 - Rachel Schindler, MD - Vice President, Neurosciences and Alzheimer’s Disease, Pfizer

 - Linda Van Eldik, Ph.D. - Director, Sanders-Brown Center on Aging and Alzheimer’s Disease Center, the University of Kentucky

 - Daniel Martin Watterson*, Ph.D. - John G. Searle Professor of Molecular Biology and Biochemistry and Professor of Pharmacology, Northwestern University

 About the Goodes Prize

 The Melvin R. Goodes Prize is named in honor of the courage, legacy and research advocacy of Mr. Goodes, former Warner-Lambert CEO and Chairman and honorary member of the ADDF’s Board of Governors.
 It was created thanks to the generosity of Mr. Goodes and his wife, Nancy, who is also on the ADDF’s Board.
 The Goodes Family Foundation committed $750,000 to fund the Goodes Prizes for 10 years, and the ADDF matched that contribution.
-Each year, the Goodes Prizes is awarded to a professionally active researcher in academia or industry who has pursued novel research and made a significant and lasting impact in Alzheimer’s drug discovery.
+Each year, the Goodes Prize is awarded to a professionally active researcher in academia or industry who has pursued novel research and made a significant and lasting impact in Alzheimer’s drug discovery.
 A Selection Committee that includes leaders in the field nominates candidates for consideration and chooses a winner based on past achievements and proposed future research.